-Go-ahead for controversial Cumbria coal mine sparks climate dismay
+Go-ahead for controversial Cumbria coal mine condemned by government climate adviser

 The developers say it will create 500 jobs providing coking coal for the steel-making industry, which has previously been heavily dependent on Russia.

-But environmental protests after it was approved by the county council in 2020 resulted in the plan being “called in” last year for a final decision by the communities secretary.
+But a wave of objections following its approval by the county council in 2020 resulted in the plan being “called in” last year for a final decision by the communities secretary.

-Today’s decision by Michael Gove brings an end to the planning wrangle, but will spark renewed protest in the area
+Today’s decision by Mr Gove brings an end to the planning wrangle, but will spark renewed protest in the area

 Green groups warn that the new pit will damage the UK’s reputation internationally and undermine its ability to persuade others to make sacrifices to tackle global warming.